Kiffolisk/godotheads/README.md

 This uses Godot because a lot of networking features The Blockheads uses are already built into base Godot.

 # Is this finished?
 It will never be completely finished.
-Any additional feature is accepted and exact porting from the Mac app to Godot is close to impossible.
+Any additional feature is accepted and exact porting from the Mac app to Godot is close to impossible. (check [How can I help?](HELP.md))